German Federal Office for Information Security password guidance

 Native Microsoft Active Directory Domain Services (ADDS) functionality is limited in features.
 Without third-party password tools, organizations cannot detect breached or otherwise compromised passwords.

 Breached password protection is an essential component of today’s password security best practices, and rightfully so.
 According to the 2020 IBM Cost of a Data Breach report, “stolen or compromised credentials were the most expensive cause of malicious data breaches.”

 Specops Password Policy is a robust password security solution that enables breached password protection in Active Directory.
 As you see below, there are two configuration options for preventing the use of compromised passwords:

 - Express List – A subset of the Breached Password Protection database that can be downloaded locally and checked.
 However, in cases where Internet connectivity is limited or not desired, this provides the option of checking a local copy of the breached password database for user password changes

 - Complete API – Using the Complete API approach, organizations can have passwords checked against the full Specops breached password database.
 This option provides the most robust protection, checking passwords against over 2 billion compromised passwords.

 Both options prevent users from using a breached password.
 They also provide the ability to force users to change passwords if the passwords become breached.
 With the Complete API option, users can optionally receive a text message noting the breach event and the need to change their password.

 The Breached Password Protection provided by the Specops Password Policy provides a wealth of other great features to control and enforce password security in Active Directory environments.
 These include:

-- Custom and password dictionary lists and password hash dictionaries
+- Custom password dictionary lists to help prevent targeted attacks

 - Passphrase support